railsmn/railsmn-dev-box/README.md

 Change  ````username````  from  ````open_camp````  to  ````vagrant````.

 Change  ````encoding````  from  ````unicode````  to  ````SQL_ASCII````.

+Make sure you do this for both the Development and Test databases.

 ### Step 6 - Start the Rails server